hackclub/blot/docs/assembly/ASSEMBLY.md

 ### Debugging Common Issues

-Your Blot can draw quite precisely poor performance is often due to:
+Your Blot can draw quite precisely, poor performance is often due to:

 - Bad wheel spacing on the carriage or pen holder.